Música criolla: Afroperuvian

 Afro-Peruvian music was first created by African slaves in Peru during the Colonial Period and beyond.
 The rhythms include Festejo, Landó, Socabon, Pregon, Zamacueca, and Alcatraz.
 Many of those were played with a mixture of Spanish and Indian instruments and used the Spanish coplas as lyrics.
 They were practiced only in private black gatherings until the 1950s, when efforts of some scholars studying the Peruvian community, such as Nicomedes Santa Cruz, Victoria Santa Cruz and Jose Durand, compiled songs and dances after struggling with racism and poor recognition.
 Interpreters such as Lucila Campos, Caitro Soto, Susana Baca, Eva Ayllon, and the Peru Negro dance company, among others, have brought these genres to the world's attention.
 Landó is often compared to blues music because of its minor scale and its rhythmic origin.
 Musically the Landó is slower than the Festejo.
 Victoria Santa Cruz (who directed the National School of Folklore in Peru), worked to develop this genre around 40 or 50 years ago.
 It is related to South American dances of courtship because of its sensual movements and the soft tempo.
 Composed in 12/8 time, it has become a popular choice for Peruvian songwriters.
 It has its origins in the Angolan londu, and is also related to the Brazilian lundu.

 Festejo (from Spanish 'fiesta') is a festive form of music.
-It can be seen as a celebration of Perú's independence and the emancipation of slaves, or as an attempt to reinvent diaspora African music without reference to slavery.
+It can be seen as a celebration of Peru's independence and the emancipation of slaves, or as an attempt to reinvent diaspora African music without reference to slavery.
 Composers of all races have contributed to the development of festejo repertoire.
 Its origins are in a competitive circle dance performed by men playing cajónes.
 Nowadays, people of all ages and races participate in a witty dance accompanying the festejo.